LiskArchive/lips/proposals/lip-define-decentralized-snapshot-mechanism.md

 This section describes how the values provided in `b.header.asset.initDelegates` and `b.header.asset.initRounds` are computed.

-The byte array `b.header.asset.initDelegates` contains the 20-byte addresses of the 103 delegates with largest vote weight at height `HEIGHT_SNAPSHOT` according to the DPoS system active on Lisk mainnet at that height (using the tie-breaking rules of the active DPoS system).
+The byte array `b.header.asset.initDelegates` contains the 20-byte addresses of the 103 delegates with largest vote weight at height `HEIGHT_SNAPSHOT` according to the DPoS system active on the Lisk mainnet at that height (using the tie-breaking rules of the active DPoS system).
 The delegates in the array are ordered descending by the total vote weight with the same tie-breaking as used for the selection.
 The value of `b.header.asset.initRounds` is `600` (600 rounds are approximately 7 days assuming no missed blocks).

 ### Decentralized Snapshot and Hardfork Process